easyctf/easyctf_learn/linux-echo.md

 ## echo

 Echo displays strings to standard output.
+The strings can be encased with either single or double quotes.

 For example,